About OTD Residencies

 OTD students complete a residency in one of our four leadership tracks: Advanced Clinical Practice, Clinical Research, Policy and Administration, or Education.
-The links below provide information about residency opportunities both within the Chan Division and with our community partners.
-The outreach and interview process for Chan Division residencies typically begins each year in September, while the outreach process for residencies with community partners typically begins in January.
+Additionally, Synergy Residencies bridge two of the existing tracks.
+The links below provide information about residency opportunities within the Chan Division.
+The outreach and interview process for these internal residencies typically begins each year in September, while the outreach process for residencies external to the Chan Division typically begins in January.
 All information, including details regarding financial support, is updated every August and subject to change each year.
-Please note that you may also pursue a residency site that is not on these lists.

 Advanced Clinical Practice Track